zsarge/zsarge.github.io/src/content/blog/juice-shop.md

   - nkcyber
 ---

-This is not a full-fledged post, but more of a public reference of commands and steps I used to get [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/) running with [CTFd](https://ctfd.io/).
+This is intended as a public reference of steps I used to get [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/) running with [CTFd](https://ctfd.io/).
 Thanks so much to all the open source contributers that make this process both possible and straightforward.

 Juice Shop does have a scoreboard built in, but CTFd allows support for teams, and better hints.